 - The best sounding Smooth – But Real – Jazz Album ever made, and the only vintage MoFi we know of that deserves a place in your collection

 - “Klemmer sets up the mellow grooves that we have come to associate with smooth jazz.
 But there are no cliche blues licks, none of the crap that players in this genre try to foist upon as “hip.””

-This Super Hot Stamper copy of Touch is one of the best sounding records Mobile Fidelity ever made, and the ONLY record of theirs I know of that can’t be beat by a standard real-time mastered pressing.
+This Hot Stamper copy of Touch is one of the best sounding records Mobile Fidelity ever made, and the only record of theirs I know of that can’t be beaten by a standard real-time mastered pressing.

-Mobile Fidelity, maker of some of the worst sounding records in the history of audio, is the KING on this title.
+Shocking as it may be, Mobile Fidelity, maker of some of the worst sounding records in the history of audio, is truly the king on this title.

 Klemmer says pure emotion is what inspired the album’s creation.
-Whatever he tapped into to find the source of that inspiration he really hit pay dirt with Touch.
-It’s the heaviest smooth jazz ever recorde.
+Whatever he tapped into to find the source of that inspiration he really hit paydirt with Touch.
+It’s the heaviest smooth jazz ever recorded.
 Musically and sonically, this is the pinnacle of Klemmer’s smooth jazz body of work.
 I know of none better.
 (If you want to hear him play more straight-ahead jazz try Straight from the Heart on Nautilus.)